It’s 3:00 p.m. The kids are quiet(-ish), exiled to their rooms for daily rest time. I have a million things to do.

 Reading is my favorite hobby, my go-to introvert refueling strategy, my drug of choice.
 I couldn’t live without my books.
 At least, I wouldn’t want to try.

-I love social media (I’m a blogger, after all): it keeps me up-to-date, inspired, entertained, and connected in real and valuable ways.
+I love social media: it keeps me up-to-date, inspired, entertained, and connected in real and valuable ways.
 But it doesn’t do what good books do for me.

 A good book won’t let go: it stays with me—for days, weeks, forever.
 I can’t get the story out of my head; the characters feel like friends.
 The best books ask me hard questions, very gently, and compel me to keep coming back.